Drives 10X more qualified traffic with high-converting landing pages

 Your landing page’s design must not be combined only with images and text.
 If you’re selling an app and need a way for visitors to sign up and download it, you might want to consider creating an online landing page that has the opt-in page at the top, and then below it, there can be a big red play button with instructions on how to download the app.

-This last mistake is not using opt-in pages correctly.
-A opt-in page is meant to get clicks or conversions (in other words, actions taken by website visitors).
+This last mistake involves not using opt-in pages correctly.
+An opt-in page is meant to generate clicks or conversions (in other words, actions taken by website visitors).

-Many people use landing pages as information sources to display helpful articles about their products or service.
+Many people use landing pages as information sources to display helpful articles about their products or services.
 If this is what you’re trying to do, create a separate opt-in page for each post.

 Conclusion

-Each of these mistakes causes traffic to go down, specifically qualified traffic if they are being made unknowingly.
+If made unknowingly, each of these mistakes can decrease traffic, specifically qualified traffic.
 To avoid making them yourself when creating opt-in pages, check out Unbounce landing page resources.

-I hope I’ve been able to help you avoid some opt-in page mistakes.
-For landing page design inspiration, check out this landing page here.
+I hope I’ve helped you avoid some opt-in page mistakes.
+For inspiration on landing page design, check out this landing page here.

 This is a great opt-in page because it’s for a new product and does a good job of getting attention immediately by having the headline “Introducing Your Super Awesome Co.”

-Understand what their product looks like even before they click on the video.
-I also think that using the video as a second CTA is smart
+They should understand what their product looks like even before they click on the video.
+I also think that using the video as a second CTA is smart.

 Messaging isn’t clear yet about what Your Super Awesome company is or why people should buy it, but going to play an interactive globe makes me curious.